MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Germany/how-to-post-physical-inventory-orders.md

 ---
-    title: How to: Post Physical Inventory Orders | Microsoft Docs
+    title: How to Post Physical Inventory Orders | Microsoft Docs
     description: After completing a physical inventory order and changing its status to **Finished**, you can post it.
     services: project-madeira
     documentationcenter: ''